 Last updated: October 2017

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
-A research and development monitoring survey will be undertaken in 2017 to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.
-Further information will be provided under the Assessment section as it becomes available.
+Progress is ongoing with the recommendation of fisheries management proposals.
+A research and development monitoring survey will be undertaken to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.